1. Tell us a little about yourself.

 My favorite teacher growing up was my choir teacher throughout high school.
 Without him I wouldn’t be where I am nor would I be teaching piano.
 I remember the first couple of days of high school he noticed that I can play piano quite well.
 He then proceeded to ask if I was planning to major in piano someday.
 I told him that it’s probably just a hobby because everyone just tells me you can’t really do anything with music.
 After that day he constantly told me that if I want to go into music someday I need to do it.
 I can’t listen to what others believe because I will be in it someday and not them.
 That really stuck with me ever since and now I am going into music.
 I’m very thankful that he pushed me.

 My favorite educational quote is “Education is the most powerful weapon which you can use to change the world” -Nelson Mandela I very much believe that we need education, so that we can change things for the better.

 7. Why do you like working for iAchieve Learning?

-Would you like to work with Matt or one of our other tutors?
+Would you like to work with Yvette or one of our other instructors?
 Please contact us today either by phone on 847.682.6116 or by filling out the contact form on our website: Use our contact form here.

 Do you have a passion for teaching?
 Join our great team of tutors, we are looking for fun and energized people at iAchieve Learning.
 If you enjoy helping others, have a positive attitude, and want flexible hours, contact us today!